- Side Effects

-What are vasodilators, and how do they work (mechanism of action)?
+What are vasodilators, and what are they used for?

 A vasodilator is a drug that causes vasodilation, a widening (opening) of blood vessels that results from relaxation of the smooth muscle of the vessels.
 What widens in vasodilation actually is the diameter of the interior (lumen) of the vessel.
 The opposite of vasodilation is vasoconstriction.